FoteiniBokog/Web-App-for-teachers-/README.md

 those data (update ,delete).The application for every student consists of five fields (first Name, last name , students id ,exam grade and project grade) that keep the necessary information for every student.
-The list of the course consists of six fields(Course id, professor, semester, Course Name, year, syllabus) that also keep the information necessary.
+The list of the course consists of six fields(Course id, professor, semester, Course Name, year, syllabus) that also keep the necessary information.